TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-Finally, we can apply PassTheHash technique to log into nt authority\system account using `psexec.py`:
+Finally, we can apply Pass-the-Hash technique to log into nt authority\system account using `psexec.py`:

 <br />